SickanK/line-following-robot/README.md

 ## Ports

-- Digitial
+- Digital
-  - In use = 9
+  - In use = 10
-  - Available = 2
+  - Available = 1
 - Analog
   - In use = 0
   - Available = 6